Quantum-to-classical correspondence in Krylov complexity: Quantum and classical Krylov space

 Many phase-space representations through quasiprobability distributions exist and are equivalent, containing the full information of the quantum system's state.
 Here we will make use of the Glauber-Sudarshan P-representation \cite{PhysRev.131.2766, PhysRevLett.10.277}, which exploits the overcompleteness of the coherent state basis to represent any density matrix in a ``diagonal form"

-such that the resulting distribution $P_{\rho}(x)$ is non-negative if the quantum state admits a classical limit \cite{Mandel_Wolf_1995}.
+such that the resulting distribution $P_{\rho}(x)$ is non-negative if the quantum state admits a classical limit \cite{Mandel_Wolf_1995} (any observable $\hat{A}$ can be so represented, but generally $P_A$ won't be non-negative).
 The transformation to obtain this distribution is linear, so Eq.~\eqref{eq:kn_rhot} implies that the quantum Krylov states also admit such a representation, although their P-distributions need not be positive as a consequence of the non-convex linear combination.
+We discuss the choice of quasiprobability distribution in more detail further below.

 We will now establish the quantum-to-classical correspondence.
 Consider the quantum Arnoldi iteration \eqref{eq:arnoldi} arising from an initial state $\hrho$ and unitary superoperator $\U$.
 By representing its Krylov states in phase space, their P-distributions follow a similar scheme